vagnerclementino/api-holiday/README.md

 - 📚 Melhorias na documentação
 - 🧪 Testes adicionais
 - 🎨 Novos exemplos de programação orientada a dados

 ## 📖 Related Article

-This project accompanies the article **"Nem tudo é objeto: Programação Orientada a Dados em Java"** which provides detailed explanations of the concepts demonstrated here.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-- Add more examples of DOP principles
-- Enhance the documentation

-## 📖 Related Article